 While researching your audience, you need to look beyond their age, demographics, and niche.
 Dig deeper and unearth hidden parameters, including their:

-• Attribution path: Visitors who land on your site after clicking on ads will have different expectations than those who come from search results.
+• Attribution Path: Visitors who land on your site after clicking on ads will have different expectations than those who come from search results.

-• Expertise level: If your visitors are technically savvy, you can write sophisticated web copy for them.
+• Expertise Level: If your visitors are technically savvy, you can write sophisticated web copy for them.
 But the same copy might fail to engage technically-challenged people.

-• Search intent: Your visitors’ search intent (transactional, navigational, or informational) will govern the kind of content you will serve them.
+• Search Intent: Your visitors’ search intent (transactional, navigational, or informational) will govern the kind of content you will serve them.

-• Content-consumption habits: Do they like long-form or short-form content?
+• Content-consumption Habits: Do they like long-form or short-form content?
 What kind of content do they share on social media?
 By answering these questions.
 You can create engaging and share-worthy website content for yourself.

-Image via Alexa
+Image via HubSpot

 3. Analyze Your Competitors’ Content